fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 #### we.service.where

 `we.service.where` is handled as a raw WHERE clause.
-When a user specify the parameter as follows:
+For example, when a user specifies the parameter as follows:

 ```
 we.service.where Status!='OK'